 As the Classical Voice Singing Competition is run by volunteers, we warmly welcome all who are interested in helping out.
-We need people like you to help us run this wonderful event that showcases the talent here in Victoria.
+We need people like you to help us run this wonderful event that showcases the emerging talent here in Australia.

-The competition is run over one weekend, with a total of three sessions: two heats taking place on the Saturday, which culminates in a final on Sunday.
-At each heat and the final we will require around 15 volunteers to help us create a smooth running competition and provide the best possible experience for our competitors, their families, and their teachers.
+The competition is run over one weekend, with a total of three sessions per day.
+At each session we require at least 15 volunteers to help us create a smooth running competition and provide the best possible experience for our competitors, their families, and their teachers.

 We will promptly respond and request some details, which will then be passed on to our secretary.
 Following this you will receive details about your duties, as well as a volunteer manual which will outline all the information you will need to know as a volunteer of the Classical Voice Singing Competition.